Two Flairs

 About

-That rule mostly exists because of beam mounts.
-There are infinite ways a person could invent to get onto the beam.
+This rule that a skill must be at least C to be named exists mostly because of beam mounts since there are just infinite ways a person could invent to get onto the beam.
 “I’m going to jump up with my foot in my ear!”
-“I’m going to do it pretending there’s a cake in my hand!”
-If everyone did that to try to get a skill named after themselves, we would have an OED-length beam mounts section of the code of points—and basically already do.
+“I’m going to pretend there’s a cake in my hand!”
+If everyone did that just to try to get a skill named, we would have an OED-length beam mounts section of the code of points—which we basically already do.

 Because gymnastics is a comedy, not a drama